-Having 2 young kids at home, makes taste my primary success metric too.
-My wife (also a cook) and I enjoy having guests over for dinner and we developed a five-star rating system based on how likely we’d cook this dish again and for who:
+Having two young kids at home makes taste my primary success metric too.
+My wife (also a cook) and I enjoy having guests over for dinner, and we developed a five-star rating system based on how likely we’d cook this dish again and for who:

 5 stars: Impressive.
 Cook for anyone.

 4 stars: Very Good.
 But for a specific type of guest.

 Thankfully, we’ve had very few 1 stars.
 My wife, who is much more process-driven here, has a database of these ratings cross-referenced to a link to the recipe, which lets us pull these up quickly when needed.